SoftFluent/CodeFluent-Entities-Documentation/model_your_business.md

 ![](img/getting-started/model-your-business-08.png)

-Then edit the datatype of the "Status" property from the "Type Name" property grid value.
+Then edit the data type of the "Status" property from the "Type Name" property grid value.

 ![](img/getting-started/model-your-business-09.png)

 ![](img/getting-started/model-your-business-10.png)

+You can also add property with an entity data type.